-Auto Accidents Caused By Cellphones On The Rise In Virginia, Maryland And DC
+Auto Accidents Caused By Cellphones On The Rise In DC

 Drivers talking on cellphones behind the wheel are both visually and mentally distracted from the road.
 A study by the University of Utah on cellphone use and texting and driving accidents showed that a driver using a cellphone is just as dangerous as a drunk driver.
 While cellphone use and texting while driving laws exist in Maryland, DC and Virginia, texting and driving accidents still occur at an alarming rate.

-The car accident injury lawyers at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. are trying to increase public awareness of the dangers cellphone use and texting on the road can cause to prevent unnecessary distracted driving accidents.
+The car accident injury lawyers at Koonz, McKenney, Johnson & DePaolis L.L.P. are trying to increase public awareness of the dangers cellphone use and texting on the road can cause to prevent unnecessary distracted driving accidents.
 The information on this page will help you understand the laws surrounding cellphone use while driving and your legal rights after a distracting driving or texting and driving accident.

 Maryland, Virginia and Washington, D.C.
 Cellphone Laws